korbendallaskoop/dotfiles/webo(5GB.nxtcld)/Notes/qownnotes/xmodmap howto with 2760p keycodes.md

 Unlike 'add' keysym names are evaluated as the line is read in.

 allows to re-move keys from a modifier without reassigning.

-## .Xmodmap boot

-This option prints a keymap table as expressions into the file ~/.Xmodmap

-	xmodmap -pke > ~/.Xmodmap

-Activate the changes(for this login session only) with following command:

-    xmodmap ~/.Xmodmap

-Check that all modifier changes are included.
-Add if not.
-Set modifiers `clear` at top and `add` at end.

-Making changes persistent across reboots:

-	touch .xinitrc

-Place the following line in the file and save the file:

-	xmodmap ~/.Xmodmap

 ## stack sez